chaos-polymtl/lethe/doc/source/examples/dem/rotating-drum/rotating-drum.rst

 .. code-block:: text

-  mpirun -np 8 dem load-rotating-drum.prm
+  mpirun -np 8 lethe-particles load-rotating-drum.prm

 Then we run the simulation with the rotating walls:

 .. code-block:: text

-  mpirun -np 8 dem rotating-drum.prm
+  mpirun -np 8 lethe-particles rotating-drum.prm

 .. warning::
   In this example, particles insertion requires approximately 50 minutes, while simulating their motion requires additional 8 hours on 8 cores.
 The high computational cost is due to the large number of particles and the long duration of the simulation.